 The LDB is committed to being as inclusive of as many licensed producers as possible and will engage with any producer licensed by Health Canada that wishes to do business in British Columbia.
 Going forward, the LDB will issue product calls on a regular basis.
 If you are a licensed producer and would like to receive updates related to doing business with the LDB, please contact email@example.com to provide contact details for your organization.

 Applying for a private non-medical cannabis licence

 The Liquor and Cannabis Regulation Branch (LCRB) is responsible for licensing and regulating British Columbia’s private non-medical cannabis retail and marketing licensees.
 Applicants must apply through the cannabis licensing application portal.
-The portal contains application guidelines and an interactive tool to help potential applicants understand what they need to do to apply for a licence.
+Learn more about how to apply or amend non-medical cannabis licences.

 Providing security services to the cannabis industry

 Individuals providing security services to the cannabis sector follow the scheme set out in the Security Services Act.
 Under British Columbia’s Security Services Act, businesses and individuals offering security services must hold a valid security licence issued by the Registrar of Security Services.
 Approved applicants are issued a licence that specifies the types of security services they may provide as well as special authorizations they have such as the use of dogs and restraints while performing security duties.
 For more information about security industry licencing please visit their website.

 The federal government is responsible for regulating and licensing cannabis producers and processors.
 Information about becoming a licensed cannabis producer or processor is available from Health Canada.
 The Province’s guide on How to Become a Licensed Cannabis Producer in B.C. provides information on how to get started.